 This collection, started in 2007, constitutes the largest repository of micrographs related to the detection of PAPs in feed.
-Through more than 800 high quality pictures taken by stereomicroscopy of light microscopy, the collection tends to illustrate the diversity of animal remains which can be found in feed.
-Typical illustrations of fish, farmed mammals, sea mammals, birds, rodents remains are to be found.
-Each picture contains separated information on the animal origin, the microscopic techniques used (bright field, polarized, DIC, phase contrast...), the embedding agent used, the staining, the magnification, etc. Every micrograph possesses a scale bar and an encrypted EURL-AP logo.
+Through more than 900 high quality pictures taken by stereomicroscopy or light microscopy, the collection tends to illustrate the diversity of animal remains which can be found in feed.
+Typical illustrations of fish, farmed mammals, sea mammals, birds, rodents remains and insects are to be found.
+Each picture contains separated information on the animal origin, the microscopic techniques used (bright field, polarized, DIC, phase contrast…), the embedding agent used, the staining, the magnification, etc. Every micrograph possesses a scale bar and an engraved EURL-AP logo.

-Periodic updates are realised at least twice a year and are announced by the intranet alert system.
-Content of the collection evolves with present issues usually raised by the NRL network during the annual workshop.
+Initially only accessible for the NRL network, since January 2021 the micrograph collection has turned to an open collection accessible to everyone.
+The content of this collection evolves with present issues usually raised by the NRL network during the annual workshop.
 Enrichment of the collection is supported by the large EURL-AP sample bank.

 Aside EU regulation, the next protocols developed by the EURL-AP can be found on the intranet: